Skip to main content

 You are no more, and no less, likely to be admitted if you apply as an open applicant.
 Open applications are allocated to a College by a computer algorithm.
 They are then treated exactly the same as all the College's other applicants.

 No, Cambridge does not allow transfers onto any degree course.
-Lucy Cavendish does not usually consider applications from students enrolled on degree courses at other UK universities either, unless there are exceptional circumstances or there is a change of subject (in which case a letter of support from the student's current institution is required)
+Lucy Cavendish does not usually consider applications from students enrolled on degree courses at other UK universities either, unless there are exceptional circumstances or there is a change of subject (in which case a letter of support from the student's current institution is required).

 Please note that applications from students who have failed at or have been excluded from another medical school will not normally be considered for entry to Medicine at Cambridge.

-Contact our Admissions Office at admissions@lucy.cam.ac.uk early in your preparation to discuss the support available from the University and College.
+Please feel welcome to contact our Admissions Office at admissions@lucy.cam.ac.uk early in your preparation to discuss the support available from the University and College.
 The University's Disability Resource Centre website offers guidance about support and how to access it.

 Achievement in the Sixth Term Examination Papers (STEP) normally forms part of a conditional offer to read Mathematics at Cambridge.
 The examinations are administered by the Admissions Testing Service and are taken in late June.